pallavidesai/Web-MobileProgrammingICP/README.md

 * Make the page responsive and check its responsiveness as the screen size decreases
 * Find  the  closest  possible font to the  one  in  the  mockup  and  replace the existing font with it

+## Web ICP 4

+## Task 1 : Hover image

+* When user mouse hovers on the image, it should change the background of the empty frame with relevant image and text.

+## Task 2

+* Create an app which makes the call to the GitHub API (https://api.github.com/) and displays user's account details when any user is searched by username